Photo: ImaxTree

 Mandelic acid is a type of alpha hydroxy acid (AHA).
 Don’t let the word acid scare you!
 Mandelic acid is amongst the most gentle ones.
 AHAs are not new to the realm of skincare and can often be found in the long list of ingredients in your various lotions and potions.
 Some of the most common AHAs are glycolic acid and lactic acids.

 AHAs work by weakening the bonds between your outer layer of skin cells.
 This allows the cells to shed, leaving your skin to look brighter and more hydrated.
 Mandelic acid is one of the largest AHAs, in terms of molecular weight, which means it will penetrate that outer layer slower than some of the other acids listed above.
 Slower penetration can be good for those with sensitive skin as it is less likely to irritate.
-Some research has also shown that mandelic acid can regulate your skin’s oil production which makes it a good choice for those with naturally dry skin.
-An important note about AHAs is that they may increase your skin’s sensitivity to sun exposure which can increase your likelihood of getting a sunburn.
-This means that wearing sunscreen or a product with SPF in it can be extra important when also using mandelic acid.

 BENEFITS OF MANDELIC ACID